SarvarKh/ofn-wiki/Tagged-Variants.md

 When a manager of a producer creates a tagged variant, that variant is editable by everyone in the previous paragraph, and also by the producer who created the tagged variant for 1 hour after it is created.
 After that hour has elapsed, they will lose their ability to edit it.
 During the edit window, they will see text like "55 minutes left to edit".

+### Who can see which tagged variants?

+- A producer can see all tagged variants for its products
+- A hub can see untagged variants and its own tagged variants

 ## What is possible at different permission levels?

 ### User with only add to order cycle perms for an enterprise

-- [[**]] Can see products in BPE, but with all fields disabled.
-They cannot perform updates.
+- Cannot access bulk product edit.

 ### User with add tagged variants permission for an enterprise

-- Can see products from producer (ie. untagged variants), with disabled fields (so they don't create duplicates)
+- Can see the producer's products (ie. untagged variants), but cannot edit them (disabled fields).
+This view is provided for reference so they don't create duplicates.
 - Can create a tagged variant
 - Can see their own tagged variants